-(a) All applications, petitions and filings shall be made to the following address:
+(a) All filings and applications, petitions and filings shall be made to the following address:

-Site Evaluation Committee c/o N.H.
-Public Utilities Commission 21 South Fruit Street, Suite 10 Concord, New Hampshire 03301-2429
+Site Evaluation Committee

+c/o N.H.
+Public Utilities CommissionDepartment of Environmental Services 21 South Fruit Street, Suite 1029 Hazen Drive Concord, New Hampshire -033012-24290095

-- (b) Each person filing a document shall, in addition to any required paper filing, electronically file the document, to the extent practicable, in an electronic file format compatible with the computer system of the commission. - (c) The committee shall maintain a list on its website of the types of electronic file formats compatible with the computer system of the commission.
+(b) Each person filing a document shall, in addition to any required paper filing, electronically file the document, to the extent practicable, in an electronic file format compatible with the computer system of the commission.

+(c) The committee shall maintain a list on its website of the types of electronic file formats compatible with the computer system of the commission.